mainmatter/mainmatter.com/blog/_posts/2018-05-28-intl-polyfill-loading.md

 If we now switch our `application` route implementation from `loadTranslations()` to `loadLocale()` we should see the locale data being requested too in IE10.

+In case you're wondering what "locale data" actually means: it includes information for the Intl.js polyfill on how to format dates, time and numbers and several other things that are handled in a locale-aware way in the Intl API.

 #### Summary